 Hey there future long-formers!
-Upon finishing the Performance course and having done your first ever Hoopla improv show (congratulations!) there’s a good chance you’re thinking about what comes next when you move onto the Long-form course.
+Upon finishing the level 2 and level 3 course and having done your first ever Hoopla improv shows (congratulations!) there’s a good chance you’re thinking about what comes next when you move onto the Long-form course.

 In brief, long-form gives a lot more freedom to an improviser and more possibilities for play!
 We can play any character we want and take them anywhere we want.
 If something fun happens in a scene, we can just keep doing that fun thing or leave it and come back to it later.
 Want to play Batman in a scene?
 You can play Batman in a scene!